onecloudemoji/onecloudemoji.github.io/_posts/2025-08-10-bleeding-edge.md

 we have obtained at this point

--a web scraper
+•a web scraper
--a tool with the ability to "see" contents of webpages -a tool with the ability to "see" contents of pdfs.
+•a tool with the ability to "see" contents of webpages
+•a tool with the ability to "see" contents of pdfs.
--ability to take sites too big to parse summaries from and crunch to pdf -> epub -a real hard lesson in the differences in compute between my 3060 and real inference g/tpus
+•ability to take sites too big to parse summaries from and crunch to pdf -> epub
+•a real hard lesson in the differences in compute between my 3060 and real inference g/tpus

 It is may, and I get around to testing the gemma models.
 These have vision capabilities, but lmstudio does not.
 I want to be able to feed the model an image and have it describe it and or read whats on it if needed.
 This feels like another step towards the diy at home deep research capes I am still planning on building out.
 Its felt like a "missing piece" for quite a while now; gpt has had the ability to see images for ages, why not the at home models?
 So a new api is written up, that will ingest an uploaded image and retreive a description from gemma.
 It would be nice for it to keep it in context however, not just discard it.
 This is a piece i am struggling with, and put the project down for a while.

 we have obtained at this point

--a web scraper
+•a web scraper
--a tool with the ability to "see" contents of webpages -a tool with the ability to "see" contents of pdfs -ability to take sites too big to parse summaries from and crunch to pdf -> epub -a real hard lesson in the differences in compute between my 3060 and real inference g/tpus -a half baked api to truely look at images
+•a tool with the ability to "see" contents of webpages
+•a tool with the ability to "see" contents of pdfs
+•ability to take sites too big to parse summaries from and crunch to pdf -> epub
+•a real hard lesson in the differences in compute between my 3060 and real inference g/tpus
+•a half baked api to truely look at images

 It is now june. we have a list of compostable pieces; with enough string and glue, surely we can take all of these seperate pieces and produce a functional deep research agent.
 It is june, and chatgpts deep research has been released to the plus subscribers, one of which is me.
 This is not demoralising; it is infact more impetus to get this project working, as I am blown the absolute fuck away by how good the product is and burn through my queries often.
 Nothing, and i mean fucking NOTHING i have used up to this point (STORM is the only name I can recall from my testing periods) has ever been able to properly address my test question about the yugioh ocg format in the late 90s. its esoteric as all fuck and its intentionally designed to trip the bots up.
 This is due to the inclusion of three letters - OCG.
 I will perhaps elaborate in another post another day.

 Surely, I have enough pieces to string together some sort of research model, right?
 It can get webpages, read them, get summaries, do the same with pdfs, format sites too big to parse normally, and look at images?
 This has got to be all thats required to get somethign semi useful up and running (and look future me genuinely agrees - cobbling them together WOULD produce some results of note for sure).
 But I am exposed to the project [local deep research](github.com/LearningCircuit/local-deep-research) and wouldnt you believe it it actually fucking works.
 So once again, I am thoroughly beaten to the punch, and become reasonably disappointed again that my work would be pointless upon this task. (see this post for steps to set it up - turns out i would spend about as much time as i figured it would take to BUILD something out trying to TROUBLESHOOT this solution)

--a web scraper
+•a web scraper
--a tool with the ability to "see" contents of webpages -a tool with the ability to "see" contents of pdfs -ability to take sites too big to parse summaries from and crunch to pdf -> epub -a real hard lesson in the differences in compute between my 3060 and real inference g/tpus -a half baked api to truely look at images
+•a tool with the ability to "see" contents of webpages
+•a tool with the ability to "see" contents of pdfs
+•ability to take sites too big to parse summaries from and crunch to pdf -> epub
+•a real hard lesson in the differences in compute between my 3060 and real inference g/tpus
+•a half baked api to truely look at images
--a functional deep research tool for when i have burnt my OAI queries
+•a functional deep research tool for when i have burnt my OAI queries

 It is september, and I am looking once again at RAG solutions.
 LM studio has an update, and it adds rag functionality...as well as this little icon. *lm image upload*